Eason-NotFound/Start_My_Own_LLM/Chapter I/Create my first chatbot.md

 ## Menu
 1. Installation
-2. Connect Api
+2. Connect API
 3. Prepare Functions
-4. Create System
+4. Create Prompt
 5. Create Panel
+6. For user who can't access to OpenAI

 ## 1. Prepare installations
-We use Openai and Panel, here we need openai to be the new version since we are using other server to touch openai (For users who can't access to openai directly)
+We use Openai and Panel, Panel is used to display text and interact with user ** Remember to upgrade openai **

 ```
 !pip install -q openai==1.1.1